Working with Affilimate, you always want to make sure that your latest affiliate links and imported for tracking.

 - Clear any caching or CDN you may have in place, so we can access the freshest links and screenshots

-- Scan your site for new links (or wait for the nightly scan to happen)
+- Scan your site for new links (or wait for the automatic scan to happen)

 And that's the core workflow of managing your affiliate links in Affilimate!